jniebuhr/gaggimate-docs/src/pages/docs/screen-ui-description.md

 On either side of this information you might have arrows pointing left and/or right.
 This means there are more profiles to choose from.
 You can either click those, or swipe in either direction to choose the next or previous profile in the list.

-On the bottom of the middel section, you have a checkmark.
+On the bottom of the middle section, you have a checkmark.
 You can click this to indicate that you want to select the shown profile.

-In the very bottom you have a arrow up symbol, if you swipe up from this, it will take you to the main menu.
+In the very bottom you have an arrow up symbol, if you swipe up from this, it will take you to the main menu.

 ### Active brew screen